llafuente/string.c/doc.md

 <a name="st_concat"></a>
 ### string \* st\_concat(string \* first, string \* second)

-Concatenate two string and return a new one.
+Concatenate two strings and return a new one.
 [st_append](#st_append)
 [st_append_char](#st_append_char)